Florida school shooting timeline

 2:00 p.m.

-Cruz appeared in court on 17 counts of murder.
+Cruz made a court appearance on 17 counts of murder.
 The judge ordered him to be held without bond.

 4:43 p.m.